Options PRSA

 PRSA Benefits at Retirement

-Come retirement, when you’re ready to take your benefits, your options are to take a tax-free lump sum and buy an Annuity which is a paycheque for life or having taken your lump sum to reinvest the balance in an ARF and make income withdrawals from that.
+Come retirement, your options are to take a tax-free lump sum and buy an Annuity which is a pay cheque for life, or you can reinvest the balance in an ARF, and make income withdrawals from that.
+There is also the option of vesting your PRSA, which effectively means freezing contributions at age 75 and receiving an income form the fund.

 1. Tax Free Cash